-Reuse of old O-rings, gaskets, or shaft seal parts may result in premature leakage or reduced pump performance.
+Reuse of old O-rings, gaskets, or shaft seal parts will result in premature leakage or reduced pump performance.
 It is strongly recommended that new gaskets and shaft seal assemblies be used during reassembly (see the parts lists for numbers).

-Cleaning And Inspection Of Pump Parts
+Cleaning and Inspection of Pump Parts

 Carefully inspect any O-rings or gaskets before removal and cleaning to determine if a proper seal and compression existed prior to disassembly.
 If sealing was faulty or questionable, the cause must be determined and corrected before reassembly.
 Replace any parts as required.
-NOTE